christmes-app/Christmes-client/README.md

 # Christmes-client
-An open source chat and information app for christian communities.
+An open source chat and information app for christian communities based on the matrix protocol.